sadevspartyacc/SADEVS_EnBeat/README.md

 8. The management panel is now available.

 The following management functions are provided:
-- "Migrate to database" button &ndash; to fullfill your database with songs from `/data` library files.
+- "Migrate to database" button &ndash; Sets up a empty database with codes from the `all.gz` file and the `songs/` directory. **This clears the old contents of the database.**
-- "Make library files" button &ndash; to generate `/data` library files from your database.
+- "Make library files" button &ndash; Generates `/data` library files from your database.
-- "Add a song" button &ndash; opens a form to add a new song.
+- "Add a song" button &ndash; Opens a form to add a new song.